 This is the story of Steve Banerjee and the grisly Chippendales murders.

 The Rise Of Somen “Steve” Banerjee

 Born in 1946 or 1947 in Mumbai, India (which was then known as Bombay), Somen “Steve” Banerjee took a long time to climb to the top.
 He moved to the United States in the late 1960s, where he worked for Mattel, operated a gas station, and even oversaw a failed backgammon club.

-“Chippendales presents MALE EXOTIC DANCERS,” the posters declared, according to VICE.
+“Chippendales presents MALE EXOTIC DANCERS,” the posters declared.
 “Ladies Only will be admitted during this show.”

 After some missteps — three customers and three dancers were arrested for “lewd acts” during a police raid in 1979 — the Chippendales show became a massive success.
 Banerjee and his business partner, Bruce Nahin, encouraged the scantily clad dancers to cater directly to the female audience, even pouring their drinks and lighting their cigarettes.

 Steve Banerjee even marketed Chippendales as a sort of feminist revolution, telling the Los Angeles Times that his show was “enhancing the cause of women’s lib, by providing a place where women can go and look at men.”

 Though male dancers, he noted on a separate occasion, “worried about their image,” no one could deny Chippendales’ success.
 In the early 1980s, the show attracted up to 15,000 customers per month.
 Meanwhile, Banerjee had also married his wife, Irene, with whom he would have two children.